SamZhang02/SecondBrain/README.md

 ## Architecture
 - **Frontend (client/)** – React + Vite + Tailwind dashboard for uploads, pipeline status, and graph visualisation.
 Documents render as red nodes and extracted concepts as green nodes; shared concepts link every document they appear in.
 - **Backend (FastAPI)** – `main.py` exposes REST endpoints for health checks, uploads, pipeline status, and concept summaries.
 Uploads are written to `src/data/`, then a background pipeline compresses large PDFs, extracts keywords with the LLM, populates Redis-backed concept summaries, and emits a graph payload.
-- **LLM + Storage** – Concept extraction and summaries run through Amazon Bedrock (DeepSeek Llama 3.1) via `dubhack/llm/bedrock.py`.
-Redis (run via `docker-compose.yml`) stores generated summaries and pipeline state for quick lookups.
+- **LLM + Storage** – Concept extraction and summaries run through Amazon Bedrock via `dubhack/llm/bedrock.py`.
+Redis (run via `docker-compose.yml`) stores generated summaries and pipeline state is stored in memory for quick lookups.

 ## Quick Start
 1. Install prerequisites: [uv](https://github.com/astral-sh/uv) for Python deps, [just](https://github.com/casey/just) for task running, Docker for Redis, and pnpm for the client.